From Dark Corner to DOT-COM:

 moving very quickly from "bricks and mortar" operations to

-Business) organizations, election officials are likely to find themselves in
+organizations, election officials are likely to find themselves in the roles of

-the roles of providing online "B2V" (Ballot to Voter) services over
+providing online "B2V" (Ballot to Voter) services over their county's

 traders often change their investment positions on a whim many times a day.
 A